Bachelor European Law School - numerus fixus

 Why is there a numerus fixus for the European Law School?

-Due to its unique curriculum and educational methods, the European Law School has grown rapidly in popularity in recent years.
+Due to its distinctive curriculum and educational approach, the European Law School has experienced rapid growth in popularity in recent years.
 A fixus has been implemented to ensure we can cater to our students and maintain the same high quality of education we have consistently provided.
+We offer 700 places in total, supplemented by a number of reserve spots.

 What is an unweighted lottery system?